JinxiLuo/Power-BI-Dashboard/README.md

 ### Project Summary

+This project is an extension of an assignment with the same Open University Learning Analytics data set.
+Which explored the role of educational data mining and learning analytics to understand student learning, course outcomes and preparation of a set of features for predicting course outcome.
+In this project, SQL is used to subset required data with visualizations produced in PowerBI instead of Python.

 ### Results

-The following is a PowerBI dashboard of visulizations that utlized what I found to be the most important features that help understand student course outcomes
+The following is a PowerBI dashboard of visulizations that utlized what I found to be the most important features that help understand student course outcomes - [To be added]

 ### Structure and Procedures

  1. Prepprocess and subset data

     * CSV file data is loaded in to SQL Developer where preprocessing is easier.
-A subset of the data containing only... is selected so that computations times are reduced
+A subset of the data is selected so that computations times are reduced

  2. Understanding factors that affect course outcome.